cs3org/OCM-API/IETF-OCM.md

   Notification") endpoint and payload, and adaptation of the IANA registries.
 The core notifications have now been fully spelled out, clarifying their scope.
+* Introduced an `encryption` optional object in the Share Creation Notification payload, and defined a corresponding Encryption Schemes OCM IANA Registry.

 ## Version 06
 * Introduced IANA Registries for resource types, protocols, share